 Control of Error--The Montessori materials in the classrooms have built-in controls for error or models that make the correct skill or information evident.
 This feature enables the teachers to be facilitators, working with individuals or small groups during most of the day.

 Uniqueness of Each Child and Individualized Instruction--Our daily imperative is to help each child take the next step each day in his or her own learning.
 We use individualized instruction to achieve this goal.
 The uninterrupted work period, choice of activities and materials, and multiaged setting allow us to maximize instruction with attention to each child’s unique learning style.

-We consider the value of large or whole group instruction to be somewhat limited.
-It is more difficult, especially before grade 3, to increase children’s skills by delivering lessons to a whole group.
+We consider the value of large group instruction before Grade 4 to be somewhat limited.
+It is more difficult, especially before grade 4, to increase children’s skills by delivering lessons to a whole group.
 Most instruction should be geared toward individuals/small groups who are ready for the skill.
 We do use whole group instruction to present background information for work, appreciation of literature, and discussion of classroom behaviors and routines.
 As children mature and become abstract learners, they are increasingly able to learn skills in a group.